 Scavenger Hunts

 In such hunts, kids search for objects with their peers.
 They clearly identify a goal and use teamwork, organization, and decision-making to reach this target.
-The reward comes with cooperation, which helps them collaborative effectively in the future.
+The reward comes with cooperation, which helps them collaborate effectively in the future.
 When kids create their own clues, they also work on their creativity.

 Benefits of Learning Social Skills